Myndex/apca-introduction/analysis.md

 dark colors, APCA predicts a lower contrast (difference is inverse to contrast polarity)._

 Again, these scatter plots serve only to confuse, and not to illuminate, They are meaningless in what they are presenting.
+What are they supposed to mean?
+They are not well described.

-**A mathematically accurate comparison of WCAG 2 and APCA [can be seen here](https://github.com/Myndex/SAPC-APCA/discussions/30#discussioncomment-1904967).**
+### A mathematically accurate comparison of WCAG 2 and APCA [can be seen here](https://github.com/Myndex/SAPC-APCA/discussions/30#discussioncomment-1904967).

 > _To sum up, the APCA contrast formula is certainly not as obvious a choice as the one from WCAG 2.x._